David L. Joyce

 Over the next five years, David led GE's commercial jet engine portfolio, overseeing the certification of several new engines and launching the GEnx, the fastest-selling engine in the company's history.

-David serves as vice chairman of the Aerospace Industries Association in Washington, DC, board chairman of the Smithsonian National Air and Space Museum, and director on the Congressional Medal of Honor Foundation board.
+David serves as chairman of the Aerospace Industries Association in Washington, DC, board chairman of the Smithsonian National Air and Space Museum, and director on the Congressional Medal of Honor Foundation board.
 At home, he serves on several civic, educational and community boards.
 David was named to the National Academy of Engineering in 2014.

 David earned bachelor's and master's degrees in mechanical engineering from Michigan State University and an MBA from Xavier University.